Sleep is important for your mental health. Most people need between 5 to 9 hours sleep a night. The ideal amount is 8 hours, but everyone's different.

 Sleep and mental health

-If you're struggling to sleep over a long period of time, this may lead to more challenges to your mental health.
+Struggling to sleep over a long period of time may lead to more challenges to your mental health.
 It could also make any existing challenges worse.

 Challenges to your mental health